Cinematic Star Citizen scene representing performance optimization and smooth gameplay

 Star Citizen settings and performance optimization illustration

-2-minute readiness check (concrete thresholds)
+2-minute diagnosis check

 Step Check (what you need) What it tells you